Carmel School, Madhupur: Curriculum

 The school is affiliated with the Council for the Indian School Certificate Examinations, New Delhi, and prepares the students for the ICSE board examination for class X. The classes are from Nursery to Class X. Admission for new students starts in December and the new session starts from the second half of March.
 It is co-educational and instruction is primarily in English.
 There are separate campus for kindergarten, Primary, and higher secondary section in the campus.

-Subjects

-Below subjects are taught in the school for classes as per the ICSE curriculum.